egarbarino/safari_gke_2/lesson_2/README.md

 ## 2.3 Managing the Pod's Life Cycle

-Now that we've seen how to run Pods in different modes, let's understand more about the Pod's life cycle.
+Now that we've seen how to run Pods in different modes, let's delve into the Pod's life cycle.

 ## Managing The Pod's Life Cycle

-At a high level, and when querying the status of a Pod from the command line, we normally see the Pod's status in the Pending state when they are initializing, and in the Running state once the initialization has completed.
+At a high level, and specially, when querying the status of a Pod from the command line, we normally see the Pod's status in the Pending state when they are initializing, and in the Running state once the initialization has completed.

 The Pod then terminates either successfully or with a failed status.

 When entering the Pending state, the first think that happens is the mounting of storage.
 Containers have their own virtual file system but we may also mount block devices, network file systems, virtual configuration drives and much more.
 All of this takes place first.

 Once all applicable file systems are mounted, we have the opportunity to run initialization containers.
 These are containers other than the primary container which we may want to run to initialize the Pod.

-When entering the Running state, we can specify own own startup command to override whatever initialization process comes by default with the container.
-Immediately after the Docker image's---or our own---start, we can still launch a secondary process using the PostStart hook.
+When entering the Running state, we can specify our own startup command to override whatever initialization process comes by default with the container.

+But that's not the only thing we can do.
+Right after the container's command start, we can launch a _secondary_ process using the PostStart hook.

 At this point the Pod is running steadily but we may decide to delete it, or perhaps a scaling strategy may decide that it is no longer necessary.
 Whatever the reason, we can intercept any termination event using the PreStop hook, which allow us to perform some cleanup or run a graceful shutdown process within a grace period window.